enzo-project/enzo-dev/doc/manual/source/user_guide/CosmologicalInitialConditions.rst

 First, set the parameters in the file.
 There are a large number of parameters, but many don't need to be set since reasonable default values are provided.
-Modifying a provided example (see the tutorial page containing many
-`sample parameter files? </wiki/Tutorials/SampleParameterFiles>`_) is probably the easiest route, but for reference there is a list of the parameters, their meanings, and their default values.
+Modifying a provided example (see :ref:`sample-parameter-files`) is probably the easiest route, but for reference there is a list of the parameters, their meanings, and their default values.

-Generating a single grid initialization (for KRONOS and simple Enzo runs) is relatively straightforward.
+Generating a single grid initialization (for simple Enzo runs) is relatively straightforward.
 Generating a multi-grid initialization for Enzo is somewhat more complicated, and we only sketch the full procedure here.

 Single Grid Initialization
 ++++++++++++++++++++++++++